 D Hyaluronic acid

 A 31-year-old woman has a laparotomy performed for removal of an ovarian cyst.
 She recovers uneventfully, with no complications.
 At the time of surgery, a 12 cm long midline abdominal incision was made.
-You advise this patient of the outcome of this healing process, and indicate that tensile strength in the surgical scar will increase so her normal activities can be resumed.
+The tensile strength in the surgical scar will increase so her normal activities can be resumed.
 Most of the tensile strength will likely be achieved in which of the following time periods?

 A One week